jgbeni/BirdPics/README.md

 This project aims to classify three morphologically similar bird genera commonly found across Europe.
 In this first version, the considered species are:
 **Common Swallows (Hirunda rustica), Common Swifts (Apus apus), and Common House Martins (Delichon urbicum).**
-Accurately identifying these species in photographs is challenging — even for experts — due to their overlapping morphology and flight patterns.
+Accurately identifying these species in photographs is challenging, even for experts, due to their overlapping morphology and flight patterns.
 This project explores how **deep learning models**, fine-tuned via **transfer learning**, can effectively distinguish between them using carefully cleaned and standardized image data.

 ### Key Features